Car Insurance Total Loss of Vehicle – A Guide

 - Contact the police for a copy of the police report on your accident

 - Attach copies of your documents (driving license, Emirates ID)

 - Attach any evidence you have collected

 - Include the total cost of repair

-The insurance provider will then calculate the repair costs against the actual value of the vehicle listed on the policy.
-Some providers declare total-loss if the damage is beyond 80% of the value.
+The insurance provider will then calculate the repair costs against the vehicle’s actual value listed on the policy.
+Some providers declare total loss if the damage exceeds 80% of the value.
 Some cap it off at 50%.

 Car Insurance Total Loss Calculator

-Car insurance for total-loss of a vehicle is calculated keeping certain factors in mind.
+Car insurance for the total loss of a vehicle is calculated keeping certain factors in mind.
 First, the provider assigns an adjuster to inspect your vehicle.
 It is the adjuster’s job to calculate the Actual Cash Value of the vehicle.
-This is decided by:
+It is decided by: